andyli/blog/content/posts/2009/2009-08-18_playing-with-chroma-key-and-thresholding-in-flash-with-pixel-bender.md

 Another problem is how to preform thresholding.
-First method is after calculating the pixel difference, add the difference in hue, saturation and brightness altogether with weightings and do a one-time threshold to the gray-scale image.
+First method is after calculating the pixel difference, add the difference in hue, saturation and brightness altogether with weightings and do a one-time threshold to the grayscale image.
 Second method is calculate the difference and give threshold limits to the three channels (H,S,V or H,S,L), only the pixels pass all the three thresholds will be white.
 First method should be more easily to incorporate with other filters developed for AR (like the very